julxia/uncertainty_benchmarking/README.md

 3. SDXL-Turbo (Text-to-Image)
 4. GIT-Large Coco (Image Captioning)

 Models were chosen to reflect a diverse array of task types.
 ResNet50 and BERT-Large were ran using MLPerf benchmarks[1].
-SDXL-Turbo and GIT-Large-Coco were models chosen from HuggingFace and benchmarked with the dataset used by AI Energy Score[2].
+SDXL-Turbo and GIT-Large-Coco were models chosen from HuggingFace and benchmarked with the dataset from AI Energy Score[2].

 This repository contains the code used to execute and monitor the GPU power usage for each model.
 Power measurements were recorded using `nvidia-smi` [3].